mmikowski/jquery.event.gevent/README.md

 Dual licensed under the MIT or GPL Version 2 http://jquery.org/license

-### Version 0.1.4 ###
+### Versions 0.1.0 - 0.1.5 ###
 This is the first release.
+The reason there are multiple version numbers is I was getting up to speed on the jquery plugin site.

 I have tested with jQuery 1.7.2 and 1.9.1, although not extensively.
 Be warned, there may be lurking bugs.
+I will be testing more extensively in the next few days.
+Until then, check out the test HTML page, and make sure to have your JavaScript console open.

 ## Examples ##